×

 MapReduce struggled with certain analytic computing tasks, offering poor concurrency in many scenarios.

-Hadoop is the foundational data lake technology
+Hadoop is a foundational data lake technology

 Where does all of this leave us?
 Hadoop should be understood as the foundational data lake technology.
 It created the distributed infrastructure necessary to store large amounts of raw data and analyze that data in new ways, and established the separation of compute and storage, setting the direction for the industry.